JoeyCluett/symmetrical-happiness/project1/README.txt

             i didnt/dont know if the lab computers have the correct libraries installed

+            P.S.
+I did get a form of pretty printing working using a quick-and-dirty custom library that
+            maintains a block of text and inserts formatted characters in a grid.
+Would still like to use Ncurses someday

         6.) compile parameters:
             OS:        Ubuntu 16.04
             IDE:       Visual Studio Code